uafgeotools/mtuq/docs/install/issues.rst

 Speeding up conda installs
 --------------------------

-Sometimes the conda package manager can be very slow.
-To speed it up, older conda installations can be updated, making libmamba the default dependency solver:
+Older versions of the conda package manager can be very slow.
+For a significant potential speed up, conda can be updated as follows:

 .. code::

     conda update -n base conda

+For reference, the largest potential speed up comes from the new `mamba <https://conda.org/blog/2023-11-06-conda-23-10-0-release>`_ dependency solver, which was `adopted <https://conda.org/blog/2023-11-06-conda-23-10-0-release>`_ in the 23.10 release.